miniufo/xinvert/paper/paper.md

 $$\nabla^2 \psi = \frac{\partial^2 \psi}{\partial y^2}+\frac{\partial^2 \psi}{\partial y^2} = \zeta$$

-Once $\zeta$ is given as a known, one need to get the unknown $\psi$ with proper boundary conditions, which is essentially an inversion problem (\autoref{fig:1}).
+Once $\zeta$ is given as a known, one needs to get the unknown $\psi$ with proper boundary conditions, which is essentially an inversion problem (\autoref{fig:1}).
 Many geophysical fluid dynamical (GFD) problems can be described by such a balanced model, which is generally of second (or fourth) order in spatial derivatives and do not depend explicitly on time.
 Therefore, it is also known as a steady-state model.
 Early scientists tried to find analytical solutions by simplified the parameters of these models (e.g., assuming constant coefficients).
 Nowadays, with the new developments in numerical algorithms and parallel-computing programming, one may need a modern solver, written in a popular programming language like `Python`, to invert all these models in a numerical fashion.
 More specifically, the following needs should be satisfied:

 - **A unified numerical solver:** It can solve all the classical balanced GFD models, even in a domain with irregular boundaries like the ocean.
 New models can also be adapted straightforwardly to fit the solver;
 - **Thinking and coding in equations:** Users focus naturally on the key inputs and outputs of the GFD models, just like thinking of the knowns and unknowns of the PDEs;